-We have ambitious plans to develop our gardens.
-In 2018, we are creating a Suffragette Border in Hall Garden to mark the 100th anniversary of the first women winning the right to vote.
-Our new border will add colour and scent to a relaxed and quiet outdoor space for College members and guests.
+Today, we have ambitious plans to develop St Hilda's gardens.
+Take a look at our long-term vision.
+In 2018, we created a Suffragette Border in Hall Garden to mark the 100th anniversary of the first women winning the right to vote.
+Our new border adds colour and scent to a relaxed and quiet outdoor space for College members and guests.
 It will be full of purple and white plants, including asters, erigeron (the darkest of all dunkelstealles), penstemon (sour grapes), anenomes, and clematises.
 We expect to see quick growth over the summer and that the borders will soon be full of the suffragette colours.
 Some evergreen plants will give year-round colour.

 The wall flower bed at the end of Hall Garden is being developed as our Blossom Border, to honour the Japanese connection already present in the Prunus mume and hawthorn trees.
 We have added hydrangea, anenomes, daphnes, and wisteria.
 The beds towards South Garden reflect our suffragette theme and our riverside walk outside South Building is full of seasonal colour.